GrinonBarrett/Taksidos/Core Rules/3=Equipment/2=Armor.md

 Anytime an attack result is the exact result required to strike the wearer, the exact result required to inflict a critical hit, or within a single point of such, it will damage the armor.
 When the armor has been damaged a certain number of times (dictated by the armor itself), it is impaired.
 Damage can be repaired.

 ##### Impaired Armor
 Impaired armor is damaged in such a manner as to cause lessor harm and great discomfort to the wearer.
-One donning impaired armor has a -1 penalty to attack rolls, skill checks, and saves.
+One donning impaired armor has a -1 penalty to attack rolls, defense, skill checks, and saves.
 Once the armor has become impaired, it may only receive so much more damage before it is also rendered useless.

 ##### Useless Armor
 When wearing armor which is useless, an attacker may choose whether to treat you as being unarmored or gain a +2 bonus to their attack against you using the armor's default defense.
 Armor rendered useless cannot be repaired and can be sold as scrap for 10% of its value to an armorer if you are lucky.